allenjoey/k3s-ansible-install/README.md

-# Build a Kubernetes cluster using k3s via Ansible
+# Build a Kubernetes cluster using k3s via Ansible roles

-These playbooks are for test and development to enable a K3s cluster up and running on Proxmox, Vagrant, VMware or Hyper-V, tested on Proxmox and Hyper-V.
+These Ansible playbooks roles are for test and development to enable a K3s cluster up and running on Proxmox, Vagrant, VMware or Hyper-V, tested on Proxmox and Hyper-V.

 ## K3s Ansible Playbooks

 - [X] Set up your Ansible environment
-- [X] Ensure you have Ansible installed on your control machine AKA ACS Server (the machine from which you will run the playbooks)
+- [X] Ensure you have Ansible installed on your control machine AKA (ACS Server) (the machine from which you will run the playbooks)
 - [x] Highly Recomended [Ansible Collections](https://docs.ansible.com/ansible/latest/collections_guide/collections_installing.html)
 - [X] Test deployment environment must have Ansible Core 2.14.17+

-1. site.yml - main playbook.
+1. site.yml - main playbook
-2. update_ubuntu.yml - patches the VM's to the latest patch level (optional).
-3. update_hosts.yml - updates the hosts with static IP's if no DNS available, edit the hosts file under files firectory (optional)
+2. Ansible role hosts - updates the hosts file with static ip and host names for the cluster (optional)
+3. Ansible role patching - updates the Ubuntu VM's latest updates
-4. install_k3s.yml - install's k3s - master and nodes.
+4. Ansible role k3s - install's k3s - master and nodes
-5. install_helm - install helm charts (optional).

 ## System requirements

 - [X] Master and nodes should have password-less SSH access (Optional)
 - [x] Secure your Ansible connection: Ensure that Ansible can connect to your hosts.
 You might need to set up SSH keys and copy them to your hosts
-- [X] Ubuntu 22.04 Server  x 1 Master (Control Plane) 2GB Ram 2 Cores, 2 x Nodes 2GB Ram 2 Cores
+- [X] Ubuntu 24.10+ Server  x 1 Master (Control Plane) 2GB Ram 2 Cores, 2 x Nodes 2GB Ram 2 Cores

 Processor architecture: